HBO’s The Last Of Us adaptation is in development and here is everything we know about it including casting news, its release date, and more.

-In March 2020, Home Box Office announced that they were taking on the project, and its first director has since been revealed.
-Breaking Bad and Chernobyl director Johan Renck is set to helm the pilot episode, as told in an interview with Discussing Film.
+In March 2020, Home Box Office announced that they were taking on the project, and revealing it’s first director.
+Director Johan Renck (Breaking Bad, Chernobyl), was set to helm the pilot episode but had to drop out due to scheduling issues.

 — Dr. Uckmann (@Neil_Druckmann) March 8, 2020

-There’s no current release date set for the show, but considering the fact they’ve yet to announce casting, it wouldn’t be wrong to assume a release date of late 2021, or even 2022.
+There’s no current release date for the show, but with casting now confirmed, it wouldn’t be wrong to assume a release date of 2022 or even 2023.